-Starting an optometry practice is an incredible journey but one that requires substantial planning and preparation.
-Perhaps you are in your final years of optometry school or just hoping to break from a current practice – for many reasons, opening a new practice is a common goal amongst optometrists.
+Starting an optometry practice can be an incredible and rewarding journey, but it’s one that requires substantial planning and preparation.
+Perhaps you are in your final years of optometry school or just hoping to break away from a current practice; for many reasons, opening a new practice is a common goal among optometrists.
 In the field of optometry, there are many ways to kickstart your career.
-In this article we will examine the processes and preparations that go into both purchasing a current practice and starting a new practice from the ground up!
+In this article we will examine the processes and preparations that go into both buying into a current practice and starting a new practice from the ground up!

 Becoming a Business Owner